Game-Master LLMs for Task-Based Role-Play: Supporting the Acquisition of Idiomatic Language in L2 Learning: Abstract

 \section{Abstract}

 Natural and idiomatic expressions are essential for fluent, everyday communication, yet many second-language learners struggle to acquire and spontaneously use casual slang despite strong formal proficiency.
-To address this gap, we designed and evaluated an LLM-powered, task-based role-playing game in which a GPT-4o-based Game Master guides learners through an immersive, three-phase spoken narrative.
+To address this gap, we designed and evaluated an LLM-powered, task-based role-playing game\footnote{Our game is available at \url{https://ashenrealms.me/}} in which a GPT-4o-based Game Master guides learners through an immersive, three-phase spoken narrative.
 After selecting five unfamiliar slang phrases to practice, participants engage in open-ended dialogue with non-player characters; the Game Master naturally incorporates the target phrases in rich semantic contexts (implicit input enhancement) while a dedicated Practice Box provides real-time explicit tracking and encouragement.
 Post-session, learners receive multi-level formative feedback analyzing the entire interaction.

 We evaluated the system in a between-subjects study with 14 international graduate students, randomly assigned to either the RPG condition or a control condition consisting of a traditional AI-led virtual classroom.
 Results from an immediate post-test show that the RPG group achieved greater gains in both comprehension of the target phrases and their accurate, contextual use in sentences.
-Quantitative analysis of in-activity word-usage frequency, combined with qualitative survey responses, further indicates that the game-based approach provided more practice opportunities and higher perceived engagement, resulting in a more natural learning experience.
+A one-week delayed post-test further demonstrates that these gains are retained over time, with the RPG group showing a 21--27\% improvement, indicating the effectiveness of our approach in supporting longer-term learning.
+Qualitative survey responses assessing engagement and perceived effectiveness further indicate that the game-based approach provided more practice opportunities and a more natural learning experience.
 These findings highlight the potential of narrative-driven LLM interactions in vocabulary acquisition.